OlgaGorchinskaya/curriculum-vitae/README.md

 ## Summary

+I am a fullstack PHP web developer.
+Mostly I work with PHP, but also use JavaScript and HTML5+CSS3.
 I like both frontend and backend.
 Create software architecture.
-I like to code.
-Mostly I work with PHP, but can also work with JavaScript and HTML5+CSS3.
+I like to code and make things better.

 ___